riyaBIT/Data-Analysis-RIYA/README.md

 ### How to run
 #### Steps to run the application
 1. Streamlit
-  #### using Anaconda

-   Create a new environment with Streamlit in Anaconda:
+  ####  Create a new environment with Streamlit in Anaconda:

    a.
 Follow the steps provided by Anaconda to set up
      and manage your environment using the Anaconda Navigator.

-   b. elect the "▶" icon next to your new environment.
+   b.
+Select the "▶" icon next to your new environment.
      Then select "Open terminal":

    c.
 In the terminal that appears, type: